sensible-hq/sensible-docs/readme-sync/v0/write-prompts/3000 - prompt.md

 The following table shows parameters you can configure for all fields in a config, or on a field-by-field basis.
+For additional advanced configuration specific to each Sensible instruct method, see the Parameter section for each method's SenseML reference topic, for example, [Query](doc:query#parameter) method.

 Parameters
 ===